Email: N dot R dot Cox at warwick dot ac dot uk

 Princeton University Travel Scholarship: awarded to present invited research paper at Writing Fieldwork Symposium, Princeton University April 2015

-Huntington Library Research Fellowship, San Marino, California, AHRC International Placement Scheme, Jan-April 2014
+Huntington Library Research Fellowship, San Marino, California, AHRC International Placement SchemeLink opens in a new window, Jan-April 2014

 AHRC Collaborative Doctoral Award, 2012-2015.
 Partner institutions: University of Warwick and RGS-IBG